This post contains affiliate links.

 While nearly all Power Wheels toys use a 12V gray battery, there are some outliers.
 Some of the smaller powered toys might house a blue or red 6V battery.
 Additionally, older, outdated models might feature batteries that are no longer in production.

-Because all current toy electric vehicles for children aged three and older use the 12V battery, it’s the type we’ll focus on throughout this guide.
+Because all current toy electric vehicles for children aged three and older use the 12V battery, it’s the type I’ll focus on throughout this guide.
 Also, when considering battery charging times, you can’t neglect to mention amperage.

 Understanding the difference between volts and amperes can be tricky.
 To make things simpler, imagine that electrical currents move and flow like rivers or streams.
 An item’s volts can be compared to a river’s depth and width.
 It determines the amount of electricity (or water) flowing through it.